Getting Around Nepal: The Journey of a Lifetime

 Taxi

 One of the options for transport to use in Nepal is a taxi.
 The taxi can take you wherever and whenever.
 Some taxis are slightly more expensive compared to other public vehicles.
-You have to pay whatever the meter shows, or you can also bargain the price if the driver is open to bargain.
+You have to pay whatever the meter shows, or you can also bargain the price if the driver is open to bargaining.

 The price is fixed when you send a request for the ride.
 So, know the distance you’ll be covering and the cost they are charging for that distance beforehand.
 This is one of the fastest and easiest methods to reach your destination quickly.